 Wheat production gradually phasing out

 In Saudi Arabia, land preparation for winter grains is currently underway.
 Production of the 2014 wheat crop, harvested last May, is estimated at 500 000 tonnes, some 17 percent lower than in 2013.
 This follows the adoption of the 2008 decree that aims at phasing out domestic wheat production progressively so as to completely terminate its cultivation by 2016.
 The measure reflects strong concern over the depletion of local water reserves, which are used to irrigate wheat production.

 With increased reliance on imports to satisfy domestic food and feed requirements, Saudi Arabia plans to raise the storage capacity of its grain silos, so as to bring its strategic reserves closer to the annual wheat consumption by the end of 2015.
 There are new wheat silos under construction, bringing the total GSFMO wheat storage capacity to about 3.7 million tonnes by the end of 2015, up from 2.1 million tonnes in 2011.

-Elsewhere, a study on how to restructure the GSFMO is under way with plans to privatize its flour mills while maintaining the exclusive Government agency to import subsidised milling wheat, as well as to own and operate wheat silos in the country.
+Elsewhere, a study on how to restructure the GSFMO is underway with plans to privatize its flour mills while maintaining the exclusive Government agency to import subsidized milling wheat, as well as to own and operate wheat silos in the country.

 Cereal imports to remain high in 2015/16

 Cereal import requirements in 2014/15 (July/June) are forecast at 16.1 million tonnes, about the same as in the previous year, but well above average.
 Similarly, wheat imports would also remain high at 3.5 million tonnes.

 Subsidies maintain stable food prices